 Yes, we still require the same admission.
 The game enhances your experience but not playing does not take away from the visual buffet that this fantasy labyrinth offers.
 Wizard Quest is like a fantasy museum where art is abundant throughout the realms.
 It truly is a visual treat.

 There are several differences.
-Magi Quest requires that you purchase a wand in order to participate in their quest.
-Wizard Quest admission includes a portal pass for everyone.
-Magi Quest is geared towards smaller children, it is more like a well-themed playground.
+Magi Quest requires that you purchase a wand in order to participate in their quest and are geared towards smaller children, it is more like a well-themed playground.
 Although Wizard Quest has a quest geared towards smaller children, our main quest was created for adults, with children in mind.
 Wizard Quest is very challenging and gives you the feeling of true exploration.
 We provide several hidden entrances and secret passages.
 Magi Quest also uses a lot of digital video in their displays.
 Wizard Quest creates most of our characters in 3D.
 Wizard Quest is like a fantasy museum that will provide a visual treat similar to Disney’s themed areas.

 Yes, Wizard Quest is open year-round.
 November-February we are open Friday –Monday and closed Tuesday, Wednesday and Thursday.

 This is the only Wizard Quest in the world, also the first of its kind anywhere.